After spending a quick weekend in Stuttgart, I thought I’d share a couple of cool things to do if you’re stuck for time during a lovely German winter!

 After finding desert (a waffle drenched in nutella, although big, soft crêpes seemed to be very popular here – and have very good reason to be!!!) we were of course hungry again (it was really, really cold).
 We headed to Weinhaus Stetter, a local Swabian pub, for some grub.

 We then decided to head to the Fernsehturm (TV Tower) which was a short bus ride away from the centre.
 Although we jussssst missed sunset, the views were amazing!
-I would highly recommend visiting the tower in time to catch the sunset.
+I would highly recommend visiting the tower, especially in time to catch the sunset.

 We stayed for a while and had a few beers and a coffee in the Tower café, which was also a lovely spot to sit and watch the city lights from afar.